jsenv/core/docs/exploring/readme.md

 This component is an icon representing the livereload connection state.
 The icon can be clicked to get more information.
 Each information tooltip comes with an action to control livereload connection.
 Useful to disable livereload temporarily for instance.

-- connecting
+- connecting: You should rarely see this in practice because connection is almost instant.

   ![livereload indicator connecting screenshot](./livereload-connecting.png)

-  > You should rarely see this in practice because connection is almost instant.

-- connected
+- connected: Exploring server works correctly and livereload is fully functionnal.

   ![livereload indicator connected screenshot](./livereload-connected.png)

-  > Exploring server works correctly and livereload is fully functionnal.

-- disabled
+- disabled: Happens after you click disconnect button

   ![livereload indicator disabled screenshot](./livereload-off.png)

-  > Happens only after you click disconnect button

-- disconnected

-  ![livereload indicator disconnected screenshot](./livereload-disconnected.png)

-  > Means exploring server is down.
+- disconnected: Exploring server is down.
 Livereload will not work.
 You should check the terminal where exploring server was started.

+  ![livereload indicator disconnected screenshot](./livereload-disconnected.png)

 ### settings button